-What if a Driver Refuses to Provide Insurance Information After an Accident?
+What if a Driver Refuses to Provide Insurance Information After an Accident in Colorado?

 These are the most important things you can do:

-- Don’t push it and put yourself at risk!
+- Don’t get too confrontational with the at-fault driver and put yourself at risk

 - Get the license plate number